sanskrit/mbh-audio/mbh-audio/how.md

 ## Overview
 The task at hand is enormous, since Mahābhārata, together with accessory texts comes up to roughly 150,000 shloka-s.
 At the hands of expert reciters, assuming a rate of about 60 shloka-s an hour (including time required for rehearsal before recording), this would require a 2,450.25 hours of recording effort.
 Beyond that, we expect roughly the same effort for closely examining and editing the recordings.
 Past experience with other audio products suggest that a couple of iterations of recording, checking, rerecording might be required to remove errors.

+We propose to identify and engage expert reciters (both paid ones and volunteers) with access to android phones and free mp3 recording apps (thereby bypassing studio recording costs).
+We will allot them chapters to record and send to us.
+We will then track their progress, examine the recording quality, edit as necessary and publish the final product freely (under the Creative Commons Attribution-ShareAlike 4.0 International License) on the internet.

-A past attempt by us (see [this archive page](https://www.google.com/url?q=https://archive.org/details/mahAbhArata-mUla-paThanam-GP&sa=D&ust=1536608308745000)) at using volunteers to record the text has thrown up several unsurprising problems:
+A past attempt by us at using volunteers to record the text had thrown up several unsurprising problems:

 -   Inconsistent, unpredictable and slow progress
 -   Varying quality due to varying levels of proficiency.

-Nevertheless, we propose to identify and engage expert reciters with access to android phones and free mp3 recording apps (thereby bypassing studio recording costs).
-We will allot them chapters to record and send to us.
-We will then track their progress, examine the recording quality, edit as necessary and publish the final product freely (under the Creative Commons Attribution-ShareAlike 4.0 International License) on the internet.
+This we hope to surpass by adding paid expert reciters.

 ### Who?
 The project is coordinated and conducted under the auspices of Vyoma Labs.
 We are grateful to have been promised a donation by the Indic Academy.
 With this plan to meet our expenses for this project (especially paying expert reciters).